garylirocks/quickrefs/powershell/README.md

 ### Install

-`PowerShellGet` module contains cmdlets for finding and installing modules/scripts from the "PowerShell Gallery" repository, such as `Find-Module`, `Install-Module`
+`PowerShellGet` module contains cmdlets for finding and installing modules/scripts from the "PowerShell Gallery" repository, such as
+- It uses NuGet to interact with PowerShell Gallery
+- Common cmdlets:
+  - `Find-Module`
+  - `Find-Script`
+  - `Install-Module`

 ```powershell
 Install-Module AzureADPreview